mileszs/ack.vim/README.md

 check out the docs for the Perl script 'ack', for obvious reasons:
 [ack - grep-like text finder](http://beyondgrep.com/).

+### Gotchas

+Some characters have special meaning, and need to be escaped your search pattern.
+For instance, '#'.
+You have to escape it like this :Ack '\\\#define foo' to search for #define foo.
+(From blueyed in issue #5.)

 ## RoadMap

 Goals for 1.0: